clumpstar/Google_OAuth_Flask_App/README.md

 ✅ Then python virtual environment i.e. **.\venv\Scripts\Activate.ps1**.

-✅ Now coming to the root directory where all of the repository files are downloaded, run the python **app.py** file.
+✅ Now coming to the root directory where all of the repository files are downloaded, run the **app.py** file.

   👇 The Below is the Image of the home page.